NCAS-CMS/cfdm/docs/source/tutorial.rst

 functions/methods it calls in turn, until the origin function/method completes.

+The `verbose` argument accepts the same levels as `cfdm.LOG_SEVERITY_LEVEL` (including `0` for 'DISABLE'), as listed in :ref:`the table in the section above <logging>`, however to keep the keyword simple, only the integer code is recognised and should be used, not the string name.
+For example, `verbose=2` should be set rather than `verbose='INFO'`.

-`verbose` accepts the same values (either the string names, or the integer code equivalents) that `cfdm.LOG_SEVERITY_LEVEL` does, as listed :ref:`in the table in the section above <logging>`.
-By default, it is set to `None`, in which case the global `cfdm.LOG_SEVERITY_LEVEL` value is used to determine which messages, if any, are filtered out.
+By default, `verbose` is set to `None`, in which case the value of the `cfdm.LOG_SEVERITY_LEVEL` setting is used to determine which messages, if any, are filtered out.

 ----